JUHI1511/Covid-Detection/README.md

 # Covid-Detection
-Deep learning has applied in various domains such as energy, finance, and the medical field.
-In this project, we applied deep learning for COVID-19 detection.
-We have applied four different deep learning models: CNN model, CNN model with regularization, CNN model with Image augmentation and Transfer learning model (InceptionV3, ResNet50, VGG16) with image augmentation.
+In this project, we have applied deep learning for COVID-19 detection.
+We have applied four different deep learning models: CNN model, CNN model with regularization, CNN model with Image augmentation and Transfer learning model(VGG16) with image augmentation.

 We have built a basic CNN model with three convolutional layers coupled with max-pooling for feature extraction and downsampling the output convolution feature maps.
 Then, we tried to improve the model with regularization by adding a dropout of 0.3 after each hidden layers.
 We also applied Image augmentation with our CNN model by applying image transformations like rotation, shearing, zooming to produce a new version of the image.
-Finally, we used a pre-trained transfer learning model like InceptionV3, VGG16 and RestNet50, where we freeze all the network layers to fix their model parameters.
+Finally, we used a pre-trained transfer learning model like  VGG16 and  where we freeze all the network layers to fix their model parameters.
 We have trained all the model with a batch size of 32 and 30 epochs.

 COVID-19 Chest X-ray radiography images databases from the Kaggle repository (https://www.kaggle.com/tawsifurrahman/covid19-radiography-database) are taken.
 The dataset consists of Chest X-ray images for COVID-19 positive cases patients 2295 patients with 1583 normal images and 712 covid images.
 Out of these, 1811 chest x-ray images are used for training (1266 Normal/545 COVID) and 484 images are used for testing (317 Normal/167 COVID).